Jamie Chadwick: Other racing series

 Chadwick participated in the opening three races of the 2019 F3 Asian Championship, as preparation for the inaugural season of the W Series.
 She also entered the 2019 24 Hours of Nürburgring with Aston Martin, racing alongside Alex Brundle finishing first in the SP8T class and twenty-seventh overall.

 In September 2019, Chadwick joined Double R Racing to test drive their Euroformula Open car in Silverstone, with a view towards a competitive drive in the series in the future.

 In 2020, Chadwick was awarded her first ten of the forty points (25 points for free practice) needed to qualify for an FIA Super Licence, after finishing fourth overall in the 2019–20 F3 Asian Championship.

-On 16 June 2020, it was announced that she had joined Italian outfit Prema Powerteam, to be one of the team's four drivers in the 2020 Formula Regional European Championship.
+On 16 June 2020, it was announced that Chadwick had joined Italian outfit Prema Powerteam, to be one of the team's four drivers in the 2020 Formula Regional European Championship.
 Despite being the most experienced driver in the field, she only managed ninth in the standings, 263 points behind her nearest teammate and third-last of all drivers to complete the whole season.

 Chadwick was one of the first drivers announced to compete in the inaugural season of Extreme E in 2021.
 She ended up running a partial campaign due to clashes with the W Series, taking part in three races with Veloce Racing.
-The team had to withdraw from the first race due to damage to the car, but placed 2nd in the second round and 6th in the final round.
+The team had to withdraw from the first race due to damage to the car, but placed second in the second round and sixth in the final round.
 Chadwick then drove the car in a shootout at the 2022 Goodwood Festival of Speed, partnering with Max Fewtrell.